Neyveli Thermal Power Station

-Neyveli Thermal Power Station is a set of power plant situated near lignite mines of Neyveli.
+Neyveli Thermal Power Station is a set of power plants situated near lignite mines of Neyveli.
 It consists of three distinct units (Neyveli Thermal Power Station I, Neyveli Thermal Power Station II and Neyveli New Thermal Power Station) capable of producing 420 MW, 1,970 MW and 1000 MW respectively including their expansion units.
 It is operated by NLC.
 The total installed capacity of this station is 3390 MW as of April 2021.